Material Inkjet Compiler#

 • Effective resolution is tied to voxel_size and bounding box; fine spatial detail needs sufficiently small voxels.

-• Asymmetric voxel_size components are allowed—treat X, Y, and Z resolution separately.
+• Asymmetric voxel_size components are allowed and expected for many inkjet workflows.
+Treat X, Y, and Z resolution separately.

 • Root attribute list must include VOLUME_FRACTIONS; missing per-voxel samples are handled by strict / fallback and are a different situation than the attribute never appearing on the tree.